Nov 25, 2025

 Beyond intuition: data to act with certainty

-Identify "hot spots": Accurately discover which departments, teams, or roles are under the most pressure.
+Identify "hotspots": Accurately discover which departments, teams, or roles are under the most pressure.

 Make proactive decisions: Instead of reacting when burnout is already evident, you can implement preventive actions based on real data.